pywbem/pywbemtools/docs/pywbemclicommands.rst

   subclasses.

   Count is useful to determine which classes in the environment are actually implemented.
-However this subcommand can take a long time to execute because it must a) enumerate all the classes in the namespaces, b) enumerate the instances for each class.
+However this command can take a long time to execute because it must a) enumerate all the classes in the namespaces, b) enumerate the instances for each class.

   See :ref:`pywbemcli instance count --help` for details.
-* **create** create a CIMInstance of the CLASSNAME argument in a namespace defined with as an option to the subcommand or the default namespace in the WBEM server.
+* **create** create a CIMInstance of the CLASSNAME argument in a namespace defined with as an option to the command or the default namespace in the WBEM server.
 The command build the CIMInstance from the class defined by CLASSNAME and the properties defined by the ``--property``\``-p`` option The properties are defined as name/value pairs, one property for each instance of